 Ordered lists (numbered), unordered lists (bullets) and description lists (defined terms) are all supported, and syntax generally follows HTML.
-Lists always live within a paragraph (
+Lists usually live within a paragraph (

 <dl> tags (respectively).
-These can specify a variety of options for the labels via attributes, as described in Section 6.7.
-Because a paragraph has mixed-content, you want to place these list-initiating tags immediately after the character preceding it, with no intervening whitespace, and specifically not with an intervening newline.
+These can specify a variety of options for the labels via attributes, as described in Section 6.8.

 List items, for any of the three types, are delimited with the